xanmankey/FishingForPhish/docs/api.rst

 Example
 -------

-This example is also included in the class file itself for standalone usage.
+This example is the result of all the code snippets above, and is also included in the class file itself for standalone usage.

 .. code-block:: python